chambliss567/Basic_Robotics_Nav_Project/README.md

 ### Move the robot

-To move the robot, a simple script is used that does the following:
+To move the robot, a simple node **read_lasers** was created that does the following:
 1. Calls the **/find_wall** service
 2. Calls the **/record_odom** action server
 3. Subscribes to the **/scan** topic to get LaserScan data